BanukaKA/FlatLand/README.md

 Android SDK : Jellybean 4.3.1 or up ||
 Programming Language Related : C# ||

+Please unzip the zip files and rar files to obtain the required project folders in the destination folder

 Please test the final build apk file via : https://banuka.itch.io/flat-land

 This is a fully develped by Banuka Ambegoda /Me